theo-armour/pages/00-journal/2023-07-02-reply-to-email-from-gw.md

 ## Next actions

-* Copy the Meeting spreadsheet
+* Copy the Wxx Weekly Meeting spreadsheet and us it as the basis for brainstorming AI applications
-* Eat your own dogfood
+* Eat your own dogfood: Use AI everyday somewhere in your life
-* Use the force, Luke (chatGPT 4 of course )
+* Use the force, Luke (chatGPT 4 of course ): use AI to help create the Wxx AI strategy

 ***